adorsys/secure-token-service/README.md

 sts:
   keymanagement:
     rotation:
-      check-interval: <(long) the time interval in milliseconds the key-rotation will check the keys>
+      check-interval: <(long) the time interval in milliseconds the key-rotation will check the keys, default: 60000>
       enc-key-pairs:
-        min-keys: <(integer) minimal count of stored encryption key-pairs>
+        min-keys: <(integer) minimal count of stored encryption key-pairs, default: 5>
-        enabled: <(boolean) defines if the key-rotation is enabled for encryption key-pairs>
+        enabled: <(boolean) defines if the key-rotation is enabled for encryption key-pairs, default: false>
       sign-key-pairs:
-        min-keys: <(integer) minimal count of stored signature key-pairs>
+        min-keys: <(integer) minimal count of stored signature key-pairs, default: 5>
-        enabled: <(boolean) defines if the key-rotation is enabled for signature key-pairs>
+        enabled: <(boolean) defines if the key-rotation is enabled for signature key-pairs, default: false>
       secret-keys:
-        min-keys: <(integer) minimal count of stored secret keys>
+        min-keys: <(integer) minimal count of stored secret keys, default: 5>
-        enabled: <(boolean) defines if the key-rotation is enabled for secret-keys>
+        enabled: <(boolean) defines if the key-rotation is enabled for secret-keys, default: false>
 ```

 #### Key-generation